cab-1729/Youtube-Subscribe/README.md

 + Each playlist is an array belonging to a topic.
 + Playlists have three elements, last one being optional.
 + The first 2 elements of a playlist are the name and the Id respectively, third element is the directory in which the videos are to be downloaded.
++ If the third element is left blank, videos will be downloaded to the _Downloads_ directory of the current user.
 + The name of the playlist can be anything, it does not have to match the actual name.
 + The _api\_key_ subroutine returns the Youtube Data API key.
 Users are required to write this function themselves based on how the key is stored on their system.
 + The _download_ subroutine will be called on each video id.